-In the event of liquidation of the Company, the holders of equity shares shall be entitled to receive all of the remaining assets of the Company, after distribution of all preferential amounts, if any.

-Such distribution amounts will be in proportion to the number of equity shares held by the shareholders.
+In the event of liquidation of the Company, the holders of equity shares shall be entitled to receive all of the remaining assets of the Company, after distribution of all preferential amounts, if any Such distribution amounts will be in proportion to the number of equity shares held by the shareholders.

 b).
-Reconciliation of number of shares outstanding at the beginning and end of the year:
+Reconciliation of number of shares outstanding at the beginning and end of the year :

-ended 31, 2022 Year ended March 31, 2021 No. of share Amount No. of shares Amount At the beginning of year Add: Share issued during the year 50,000 5.00 50,000 5.00 Outstanding at the end of the year 50,000 5.00 50,000 5.00 c).
-Details of sharehiders holding more than 5% of the company f).
-Details of Shareholding of Promoters
+At the beginning of year Add: Shares forfeited during the period / year Outstanding at the end of the period / year c).
+Details of sharehiders holding more than 5% of the company